-The Vietnam war showed the inexhaustible enthusiasm of the masses for a people's war.
+It is interesting to note the assessment of a bourgeois, but sympathetic, French military expert in 1970.
+He comments that Giap's ideas about the crack, The Vietnam war showed the inexhaustible enthusiasm of the masses for a people's war.
 But this lesson was lost on the Vietnamese leaders who continually sought for one shortcut after another to victory, hoping to avoid a protracted conflict.

-It is interesting to note the assessment of a bourgeois, but sympathetic, French military expert in 1970.
-He comments that Giap's ideas about the crack, elite military units are closer to Che Guevara's concept of a guerrilla elite than to Mao's theories.
+elite military units are closer to Che Guevara's concept of a guerrilla elite than to Mao's theories.
 These highly mobile small groups, composed primarily of various types of specialists and armed with high-quality equipment and artillery, were the spearhead of the Tet offensive.

-However the Vietnamese leaders actually viewed the balance of forces in 1966 and most of 1967, by the end of 1967 they began to say that the conditions were favorable for launching an all-out offensive that would spark a general uprising in the south and lead to final victory in a short period of time.
-On January 29, 1968, during the Tet Lunar holiday, such a coordinated general offensive was launched throughout south Vietnam.
+However the Vietnamese leaders actually viewed the balance of forces in 1966 and most of 1967, by the end of 1967 they began to say that the conditions were favorable for launching an allout offensive that would spark a general uprising in the south and lead to final victory in a short period of time.71 On January 29, 1968, during the Tet Lunar holiday, such a coordinated general offensive was launched throughout south Vietnam.
 Liberation forces attacked every major city in the south.
 In Saigon they hit the Military High Command headquarters and the U.S. Embassy itself.
 NLF and DRV forces occupied the old capital city of Hue for 25 days.
 But if the military leadership expected a general popular uprising to follow, such did not occur.